Each year, millions of backpackers travel around for extended stays of three months, six months, and quite often a year straight.

 On the face of it this doesn't seem like a problem, because you can always get a ticket and come back before that date, or book a ticket in the future to return on that date.

-You might think “why can't I just make up a date that I intend to return on?
+You might be thinking.
+“Why can't I just make up a date that I intend to return on?”

 Because, to reiterate, if you don't have a ticket that matches that date then it invalidates the policy.
 Moreover, your insurance will run out on that date and you'll be uninsured.
 What then?

 Why Don't People Know This?

-Quite simply because the large majority of us don't read the terms and conditions.
-When was the last time you purchased a service or booked a flight or a hotel and actually sat down and read through the 5 or 10 pages worth of legal spiel?
+When was the last time you booked a flight or a hotel and actually sat down and read through the 5 or 10 pages worth of legal spiel?

-I'm willing to bet never.
+I'm willing to bet you never have.

 And of course, insurance companies do not point this out to you for two reasons: